elifesciences/builder/README.md

     git pull
     ./update.sh

-If you are outside of the eLife organization, make sure to set the `write-context-to-s3` and `write-keypairs-to-s3` keys in `settings.yml` keys are `False`.
-Their use is related to backing up information about the generated resources on an S3 bucket, but the customization of this bucket is not supported yet.

 ## Next

 Your project file is located at `./projects/elife.yaml`.
 This file describes all eLife projects that can be built and their environments.
 [See here](docs/projects.md) for more project file documentation.